AlfonsoGhislieri/CV/README.md

  #### Teamwork

 Having been both a leader and member of various teams when working at the United Nations, has taught me how to effectively communicate, collaborate, organize and support others in a team environment.
 Moreover, Makers' focus on implementing agile methadologies has allowed me get experience with pair-programing, upholding XP values, and organizing projects around sprints, using daily standups and retros to manage progress.

 #### Languages / Diverse background

 I have an international background, having lived in Italy, France, Switzerland and the UK.
 I also speak 4 languages: Italian, French, English fluently and am highly competent in Spanish.
-My diverse background has exposed me to a plethora of different cultures and people, I am able to easily

-  and allows me to bring a unique mindset and approach to working in a team as well as solving challenges.
+My diverse background has exposed me to a plethora of different cultures and people, and allows me to bring a unique mindset which is open minded and always adaptable, making me successful when working in a team as well as solving challenges.

 # Work Experience

 #### Right Livelihood (January - March 2020)